 How to Find the Best Island for Kids in Hawaii

-Each main Hawaiian island has kid-friendly beaches with easy hiking trails and resorts that offer amazing pools to cool off in!
-You’ll also be able to explore farmers markets, go to luaus, and get beautiful photos.
+They might have easy hiking trails or resorts nearby that offer amazing pools to cool off in!
+And at these beaches you’ll be able to explore farmers markets, go to luaus, and get beautiful photos.

 Oahu with Kids

 Top Oahu Attractions for Families

 The most famous Oahu attraction is Pearl Harbor, where Japan attached the United States during World War II.

 Another thing to do on Oahu for families is visit Dole Plantation, which is technically a free attraction.
 You’ll probably want to pay to ride the cute little train, run around the pineapple maze, and taste some delicious Dole Whip.